Garth Ennis: Marvel Comics

 Ennis's first work for Marvel was Punisher Kills the Marvel Universe in 1995.
-Ennis noted that he quit writing for Marvel after completing this work, as the dialogue in the comic had been altered without his consultation.
-Following the end of Hitman, Ennis was once again offered the chance to write The Punisher at Marvel.
+Ennis quit writing for Marvel after completing this work, as the dialogue in the comic had been altered without his consultation; however, following the end of Hitman, Ennis was once again offered the chance to write The Punisher at Marvel.
 The initial 12-issue miniseries was illustrated by Steve Dillon, who also illustrated much of Ennis's subsequent 37-issue run of the Marvel Knights Punisher series.
 No longer finding violence comedic in light of the September 11th terrorist attacks, Ennis relaunched The Punisher under Marvel's MAX imprint, allowing for darker stories.
-His 60-issue run was released concurrently with several Ennis-penned Punisher miniseries such as Born and Barracuda, and the one-shots The End, The Cell, and The Tyger.
+His 60-issue run was released concurrently with several Ennis-penned Punisher miniseries, such as Born and Barracuda, and the one-shots The End, The Cell, and The Tyger.
 The creators of Punisher: War Zone have declared Ennis's The Punisher MAX run to have been one of the major influences on the film, and Ennis and Dillon reunited for a Punisher: War Zone miniseries to tie-in with the film.

 In 2008, Ennis ended his five-year run on the MAX imprint's Punisher series to write the Marvel miniseries War Is Hell: The First Flight of the Phantom Eagle.
 Illustrated by Howard Chaykin, it featured the little-used character Phantom Eagle, a World War I pilot.
 Other series Ennis wrote for Marvel include Where Monsters Dwell, Spider-Man, Ghost Rider, Hulk, Thor, and a series of Goran Parlov-illustrated Nick Fury stories under the MAX imprint.
 These stories stripped superspy Fury of his science-fiction trappings in favor of military and CIA situations, including a focus on the First Indochina War in one storyline.

 Independent publishers and creator-owned work

-Ennis has written a 2008 Dan Dare miniseries published by Virgin Comics, and origin stories for The Darkness for Image Comics and Shadow Man for Valiant Comics.
-Original comics Ennis has created include the 5-issue mini-series Seven Brothers for Virgin Comics, on which Ennis collaborated with film director John Woo, a vulgar superhero satire entitled The Pro for Image Comics, the post-apocalyptic Just a Pilgrim for Black Bull Press, and War Stories for DC and later Avatar Press.
+Ennis has written a 2008 Dan Dare miniseries, published by Virgin Comics, and origin stories for The Darkness for Image Comics and Shadow Man for Valiant Comics.
+Ennis' original comics creations include the five-issue mini-series Seven Brothers for Virgin Comics, on which Ennis collaborated with film director John Woo; a vulgar superhero satire entitled The Pro for Image Comics; the post-apocalyptic Just a Pilgrim for Black Bull Press; and War Stories for DC and later Avatar Press.

-Avatar has published the bulk of Ennis's creator-owned material, which includes the post-9/11 war story 303, a western entitled Streets of Glory, the extreme horror comic Crossed, Back to Brooklyn, a crime limited series co-written with Jimmy Palmiotti for Image Comics, Caliban, a science fiction horror series inspired by the movie Prometheus, and Chronicles of Wormwood, which dealt with the friendship between an African-American Jesus Christ and a benign Antichrist.
+Avatar has published the bulk of Ennis's creator-owned material, which includes the post-9/11 war story 303; a western entitled Streets of Glory; the extreme horror comic Crossed; Back to Brooklyn, a crime limited series co-written with Jimmy Palmiotti for Image Comics; Caliban, a science fiction horror series inspired by the movie Prometheus; and Chronicles of Wormwood, which dealt with the friendship between an African-American Jesus Christ and a benign Antichrist.
 In 2011, Avatar commissioned Ennis to write and direct an original short film, Stitched, produced to drum up support for a possible feature.
 Ennis was also the initial writer for the Stitched comic book tie-in, also published by Avatar.